Celebrity Cubs fan Ronnie 'Woo Woo' wows Crown Point restaurant

 One of Chicago's best-known and longest-tenured sports fans got something to cheer about at an upscale Latin restaurant on the Historic Lake County Courthouse Square in downtown Crown Point.

-Celebrity Cubs fan Ronnie "Woo Woo" Wickers dined at Provecho Latin Provisions on Sunday in full Cubs uniform with his nickname on the back of the jersey this weekend.
+Celebrity Cubs fan Ronnie "Woo Woo" Wickers dined at Provecho Latin Provisions recently in full Cubs uniform with his nickname on the back of the jersey this weekend.

 The longtime Cubs superfan is known for wooing raucously at Wrigley Field, where he's been a fixture since the late 1950s.
 Wickers has been the subject of the documentary "WooLife," starred in commercials and appeared on local media outlets like Q101.